visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 When a visitor clicks a server-rendered "Did you mean" link, a signed analytics event ID marks the originating no-result row as corrected.
 Corrected rows remain part of total search volume, count as successful journeys in the results percentage, and are excluded from no-result reports.
 Data retention is configurable.

+The "Queries with no results" report is ordered by the most recently searched query by default.
+Administrators can sort the paginated report by search count or last-searched time in either direction; sorting is performed by the database before pagination.

+Each no-results analytics event also records whether "Did you mean" suggestions were rendered and the suggestion text shown at that time.
+The grouped no-results report displays the most recently shown suggestion for each query; older analytics rows created before this field existed display "No".

 ## Admin Settings

 Settings -> Search is restricted to administrators via `manage_options`.